otam-mato/nodejs_mysql_web_app_docker/README.md

 </p>
 <br><br>

-- You copied the code base into a directory, which acted as your build area [a].
-You also created a Dockerfile that provided instructions for how to create a Docker image.
+- We copied the code base into a directory, which acted as our build area [a].
+We also created a Dockerfile that provided instructions for how to create a Docker image.
 That Dockerfile specified a FROM instruction that identified a starter image to use.
-- You then ran the docker build command [b].
+- We then ran the docker build command [b].
 Docker read the Dockerfile and requested the starter image from an image repository [c].
 The image repository returned the starter image file [d].
 - The docker build command then finished building the image according to the instructions in the Dockerfile, which resulted in the Docker image [e].
-- Finally, you ran the docker run command [f] to run a Docker container [g].
+- Finally, we ran the docker run command [f] to run a Docker container [g].
 <p align="center" >
   <img width="700" alt="Screenshot 2023-02-02 at 11 07 58" src="https://user-images.githubusercontent.com/104728608/216308903-d17880bb-4714-47d9-9070-267a6f02b6b8.png">
 </p>